Master of Environment and Agriculture

 The programme can be completed in a minimum of 12 months, with the option to start in November, February or July.

-The programme consists of 100 credits of compulsory coursework and 80 credits of elective course choice from a range of disciplines.
+The programme consists of 100 credits of compulsory coursework and 80 credits selected from the list of schedule B courses.

 What's it going to cost?